youyanggu/covid19_projections/about.md

 * *Excess deaths*: While we attempt to predict the official death total, the true death total will be higher due to underreporting at various levels.
 [The New York Times](https://www.nytimes.com/interactive/2020/04/21/world/coronavirus-missing-deaths.html) and [Financial Times](https://www.ft.com/content/6bd88b7d-3386-4543-b2e9-0d5c6fac846c) are currently tracking these excess deaths.

 * *End date*: We are only making projections for 10-18 weeks ahead, but this does not mean that the epidemic will stop afterwards.
 Deaths will continue to rise even after we stop making projections.
-We are also currently not factoring in a fall wave, which was the [most deadly wave](https://www.cdc.gov/flu/pandemic-resources/1918-commemoration/three-waves.htm) in the 1918 Flu Pandemic.

 * *International projections*: Our model was created and optimized for the United States (and to a lesser extent, Europe).
 We include our projections for over 60 countries, but we want to caution that the model was not optimized for international countries.
 So if you plan on citing our model's international projections, please be sure to also consult each country's health experts first.